-Brown led two seperate agencies and multiple officers on a chase, however it was Officer James Harris that went around other officers, running Brown over with his patrol car.
+Brown led two separate agencies and multiple officers on a chase, however, it was Officer James Harris that went around other officers; running Brown over with his patrol car.
 Officer Harris was fired for violating department policy involving a pursuit, according to officials.

 Marlon Brown was a known felon in the area.

 The family of Marlon Brown has hired Benjamin Crump, the no-name attorney that recently made a name for himself during the Trayvon Martin case.

 Benjamin Crump says the officer should have been charged with vehicular homicide.
 A grand Jury refused to press charges against Officer James Harris earlier this month, citing the video did not show cause for charges to be filed, because the video clearly shows Marlon Brown falling in front of the vehicle.

 Crump said during a press conference, “Marlon Brown was executed in a vegetable garden.”

 This case has created outrage from both sides, and many are now wondering how an officer is supposed to peruse a criminal if they are going to get fired – then the city sued – every time an accident happens while an officer is performing his duties.